 - Keep your penis skin clean.
 Bathe regularly to keep bacteria, smegma, dead skin, and skin oils from building up.
 Gently wash your penis each time you bathe and pat it dry.

 - Keep your penis moisturized.
 Use a natural moisturizer, such as shea butter or coconut oil, to keep your penis tissues from getting too dry and cracking open.

 - Wear comfortable, breathable, 100 percent cotton underwear — nothing too loose or tight.
 Your penis is more likely to get cut if it’s flopping around too much in your pants.

 - Wear a condom when you have sex.
-The extra layer of protection can prevent you from cutting or irritating the penis skin due to the friction from sex.
-Condoms can also stop yeast infections or STDs from spreading, both of which can cause penis cuts.
+The extra layer of protection can help prevent you from cutting or irritating the penis skin due to the friction from sex.
+Condoms can also help stop yeast infections or STDs from spreading, both of which can cause penis cuts.
 Use condoms made of polyurethane or non-latex materials if you’re allergic to latex.